EU ministers unite on climate mandate ahead of Paris summit

 Poland's elections next month complicated the debate as the right-wing Law and Justice party has been campaigning on a promise to resist EU environment law and protect the coal industry.

-But Friday's talks were quicker than expected, as EU officials said Poland realised it was isolated and agreed to word changes that made no substantial difference.
+But Friday's talks were quicker than expected, as EU officials said Poland realized it was isolated and agreed to word changes that made no substantial difference.

 "It is a compromise ... but it will lead the way to an ambitious, robust, dynamic climate agreement," Carole Dieschbourg, environment minister for Luxembourg, holder of the EU rotating presidency, told a news conference.